-Asphalt Pavement Management and Maintenance Strategies
+Review - Asphalt Pavement Management and Maintenance Strategies

-A brief review of pavement preservation strategies is presented below as guidance of maintenance techniques employed by the City's Divisions.
+A brief review of pavement management strategies is presented below as guidance of techniques employed by the City's Divisions.
 Pavement maintenance strategies are accomplished through the Streets Division.
-Asphalt overlay and reconstruction projects are traditionally funded by the City's Capital Improvement Program and administered by the Engineering Division.
+Asphalt overlay and reconstruction projects are funded by the City's Capital Improvement Program and administered by the Engineering Division.